cronvel/async-kit/bdd-spec.md

 } ) ;
 ```

-should evaluate async ( falsy && truthly ) || falsy to false, and run the first and third jobs.
+should evaluate async ( falsy && truthy ) || falsy to false, and run the first and third jobs.

 ```js
 var stats = createStats( 3 ) ;